How to Become a Backend Developer in 2026

 System AdministratorBackend Developer (Middle)

-Ilya managed Linux servers for 6 years — he knew networking, shell scripting, and monitoring inside out.
-The jump to backend was about adding application logic on top of the infrastructure he already understood.
-Docker was second nature, database tuning came quickly.
-Within 8 months he was writing production APIs, and a year later he earned a middle title.
+Ilya managed Linux servers for 6 years — networking, shell scripting, monitoring.
+The jump to backend meant adding application logic on top of infrastructure he already understood.
+Docker was second nature.
+Within 8 months he was writing production APIs.

 Transition time: 8 months